top of page

 If the performance exceeds the time limit, the student will be disqualified.

-Parents, teachers and friends are warmly invited to the Festival Concert
+6. Parents, teachers, and friends are warmly invited to the Festival Awards Concert.

-If you have questions after reading the application form THOROUGHLY, please contact Christyna Kozel at christyna.piano@gmail.com .
+If you have questions after reading the application form THOROUGHLY, please call Karl Goldstein at

 Click here to download the application form for MTAC Alameda County Branch Memorial Scholarship Foundation Festival.